wmde/wikimedia.de_archived/README.md

 $ bin/li3.php users initial
 ```

-## Serving the Project
+## Hosting the Project

-Atelier Disko projects are usually served by Hoi, which
+Atelier Disko projects are usually served by [Hoi](https://github.com/atelierdisko/hoi), which
 takes care of any needs the project has.
 ```
 $ hoictl load